Free conveyancing quote, typically 40% less than estate agent referrals.Get instant quotes →

 What is income protection insurance?

-Income protection insurance replaces a percentage of your income — typically 50–70% — if you are unable to work due to illness or injury.
+Income protection insurance replaces a percentage of your income, typically 50–70%, if you are unable to work due to illness or injury.
 It pays out as a regular monthly income until you recover and return to work, or until the end of the policy term.
 Unlike critical illness cover, it is not limited to a specific list of conditions.

 How long does income protection pay out for?

 This depends on the type of policy.
-Short-term income protection pays for a limited period (typically 1–2 years) and has lower premiums.
+Short-term income protection pays for a fixed period (typically 1–2 years) and has lower premiums.
 Long-term income protection can pay out until you return to work or reach retirement age.
 We will advise which is most appropriate for your situation and budget.

 What is the deferred period?